-- Identify 1 or 2 skills you want to practise. - Either use one of the provided conversation starters or talk about something of your own choosing. - Be intentional about using the skill(s) you identified in a three minute conversation with your therapist.
+- Identify 1 or 2 skills you want to practise. - Either use one of the provided conversation starters or talk about something of your own choosing. - Be intentional about using the skill(s) you identified in a three minute conversation with the people in your group.